Frank Juric: International career

 Juric made two full appearances for the Australian national team, making his debut on 10 November 1995 in a 1996 OFC Nations Cup match against New Zealand which finished goalless, and also appearing on 10 February 1996 in a 1–4 friendly defeat to Japan.

 He also competed in the 1996 Olympics in the football competition and was an unused squad member in the 2001 FIFA Confederations Cup, where they achieved third place.
 However, the likes of Mark Schwarzer, Zeljko Kalac and Mark Bosnich had severely limited his hopes of international football.

+Managerial career

+Following coaching stints at Melbourne Knights FC, Adelaide United, Western United and Brisbane Roar, Football Australia announced that Juric would succeed John Crawley as the Socceroos' goalkeeper coach.
+While working for Australian side Adelaide United, he coached Australia international Paul Izzo.